Fathom Architects

 • Date2019 - ongoing

-Appointed by the Walcot Foundation, a charity that works to break cycles of financial deprivation in Lambeth, Fathom has designed a development of nine apartments and a community workspace on an infill site in the Walcot Square Conservation area.
+Appointed by the Walcot Foundation, a charity that works to break cycles of financial deprivation in Lambeth, Fathom secured unanimous approval for a development of nine apartments on an infill site in the Walcot Square Conservation area.

-Designed to enhance the setting of the residential area, the scheme replaces a series of garages with a contemporary brick building which responds to the rich fabric of the Walcot Estate and reinstates the historic street frontage to Bishop’s Terrace.
+Replacing a series of dilapidated garages on a constrained site, the consented scheme adds a contemporary brick building to the rich fabric of the Walcot Estate and reinstates the historic street frontage to Bishop’s Terrace.

 Concept